History of the Catholic Church in the United States: Americanist controversy

 Leo's pronouncements effectively ended the Americanist movement and curtailed the activities of American progressive Catholics.
 The Irish Catholics increasingly demonstrated their total loyalty to the Pope, and traces of liberal thought in the Catholic colleges were suppressed.
 At bottom it was a cultural conflict, as the conservative Europeans were alarmed mostly by the heavy attacks on the Catholic church in Germany, France and other countries, and did not appreciate the active individualism, self-confidence and optimism of the American church.
 In reality Irish Catholic laymen were deeply involved in American politics, but the bishops and priests kept their distance.

 20th century

-By the beginning of the 20th century, approximately one-sixth of the population of the United States was Roman Catholic.
+By the beginning of the 20th century, approximately one-sixth of the population of the United States was Catholic.
 By the end of the 20th century, Catholics constituted 24% of the population.

 National Catholic War Council

 It was John J. Burke, editor of the Catholic World, who first recognized the urgency of the moment.
 Burke had long argued for a national outlook and sense of unity among the country's Catholics.
 The war provided the impetus to initiate these efforts.
 The Catholic hierarchy was eager to show its enthusiastic support for the war effort.
 In order to better address challenges posed by World War I, the American Catholic hierarchy in 1917 chose to meet collectively for the first time since 1884.